-- 1. When pooling any year from 2002 or later, one can use the variance strata numbering as is. - 2.
-When pooling any year from 1996 to 2001 with any year from 2002 or later, use the H36 file. - 3.
-The H36 file is updated every year to allow pooling of any year from 1996 to 2001 with any year from 2002 up to the latest year.
+- 1. When pooling any year from 2002 to 2006 with data from 2007 or later (the 165 variance strata described above), one can use the variance strata numbering as is. - 2.
+When pooling any year from 1996 to 2001 with any year from 2002 to 2006, use the H36 file. - 3.
+A new H36 file will be constructed in the future to allow pooling of 2007 and later years with 1996 to 2006.

-3.10 Guidelines for Determining which Weight to Use for Analysis Involving Data/Variables from Multiple Sources and Supplements
+3.9 Guidelines for Determining which Weight to Use for Analyses Involving Data/Variables from Multiple Sources and Supplements: MEPS 2008 Full-Year Use File

-Decisions on which weight variable to use are based on a hierarchy.
+Decisions on which weight variable to use is based on a hierarchy.

-For person level analyses not involving variables from the SAQ or DCS, PERWT07F should always be used.
+For person level analyses not involving variables from the SAQ or DCS, PERWT08P should always be used.

-For person-level analysis involving variables from the SAQ but not the DCS, the SAQWT07F should be used.
-For example, if examining access to care or quality of care variables from the SAQ by social-demographics, health status, or health insurance, SAQWT07F is the appropriate weight even though person level socio-demographic, health status, and health insurance variables are part of the core person level questionnaire.
-Whenever data from the Diabetes Care Survey (DCS) are used, alone or in conjunction with data from other questionnaires, the weight variable DIABW07F should be used for those eligible to provide DCS data.
+For person-level analysis involving variables from the SAQ but not the DCS, the SAQWT08P should be used.
+For example, if examining access to care or quality of care variables from the SAQ by social-demographics, health status, or health insurance status, SAQWT08P is the appropriate weight even though person level socio-demographic, health status, and health insurance status variables are part of the core person level questionnaire.
+Whenever data from the Diabetes Care Survey (DCS) are used, alone or in conjunction with data from other questionnaires, the weight variable DIABW08P should be used for those eligible to provide DCS data.